StableMotion: One-Step Motion Estimation with Diffusion Prior: Experiment

-To test the generalization ability of out model, we perform zero-shot inference on APAP-Conssite dataset~\cite{zaragoza2013projective} with the model trained on DIR-D~\cite{nie2022deep} for image rectangling (above the dotted line), and on newly captured RS images with the model trained on RS-Real~\cite{yang2024single} for rolling shutter correction (below the dotted line).
-As illustrated in Fig.~\ref{fig:gene}, our model significantly outperforms the previous methods, particularly in handling white edges and linear structures and maintaining robustness across images from unseen distributions.
-We attribute this strong generalizability to the advantages of leveraging diffusion priors.
+To provide qualitative evidence of transferability, we perform zero-shot inference on the APAP-Conssite dataset~\cite{zaragoza2013projective} using the model trained on DIR-D~\cite{nie2022deep} for image rectangling (above the dotted line), and on newly captured RS images using the model trained on RS-Real~\cite{yang2024single} for rolling shutter correction (below the dotted line).
+As illustrated in Fig.~\ref{fig:gene}, the method performs competitively relative to previous methods in several cases, particularly in handling white edges and linear structures on unseen data.